sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-process/send-pagerduty-alerts.md

 {{< /code >}}
 {{< /language-toggle >}}

-The response will list the complete check resource definition:
+The response will list the complete handler resource definition:

 {{< language-toggle >}}